AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 > Currently, the logic by which `getTargets` works is very similar to that of normal attacking.
 Thus, these might be merged in some way in the future.
 This would mean shovels will be of a subclass of Weapon.

+### `DynamicStats`
+This decorator adds the possibility to easily initialize with fallbacks to default values, retrieve and modify any stats of your entity.

+This decorator doesn't add any chains, but has a number of useful methods.
+See [Dynamic Stats](dynamicstats.md).

 ### `Killable`

 | Added chain | Automatically added handlers | Description |